 Raising up important health-related news stories to a national audience.

 Independent, high-quality journalism

-In collaboration with the Kaiser Family Foundation, we established the Kaiser Health News Midwest Bureau in February 2019.
-Through this partnership, KHN expanded its editorial staff and built a team of journalists based in St. Louis who are producing coverage throughout the Midwest.
-The goal is to bring the same high-quality health and health policy journalism that KHN produces nationally to the region and to highlight important stories from the Midwest Bureau to the nation.
+In collaboration with the Kaiser Family Foundation, we established the KFF Health News Midwest Bureau in February 2019.
+Through this partnership, KFF Health News expanded its editorial staff and built a team of journalists based in St. Louis who are producing coverage throughout the Midwest.
+The goal is to bring the same high-quality health and health policy journalism that KFF produces nationally to the region and to highlight important stories from the Midwest Bureau to the nation.